-, teal areas indicate locations with dual-benefit potential, where Projects can simultaneously improve water quality and augment water supply.
-Areas that present only water quality opportunities, without corresponding water supply potential, are depicted in purple to distinguish them from dual-benefit zones.
+In Figure 5-30, teal areas indicate locations with dual-benefit potential, where Projects can simultaneously improve water quality and augment water supply.
+Within the SSMB WA, all areas identified as opportunities for improving water quality also have potential for increasing water supply.

+Figure 5-30.
+Opportunity to Improve Water Quality and Increase Water Supply

+To clearly identify areas with the greatest potential, the SSMB WA was divided into 2-square-mile grid cells and ranked based on their capacity to both improve water quality and increase drought preparedness.
+Each of the top two grids in the SSMB WA is highlighted in Figure 5-31 for the Opportunity to Improve Water Quality and Increase Water Supply.

+A detailed explanation of this analysis is provided in Appendix I, and full-page versions of the maps for the top twelve grids for this Opportunity within the SSMB WA are included in Appendix J. This layer is also available for interactive exploration through the Planning Tool.

 Figure 5-31.
-Opportunity to Improve Water Quality and Increase Water Supply

-To clearly identify areas with the greatest potential, the RH WA was divided into 2-square-mile grid cells and ranked based on their capacity to both improve water quality and increase drought preparedness.
-Each of the top two grids in the RH WA is highlighted in Figure 5-32.

-A detailed explanation of this analysis is provided in Appendix I, and full-page versions of the maps for the top twelve grids for this Opportunity within the RH WA are included in Appendix J. This layer is also available for interactive exploration through the Planning Tool.

-Figure 5-32.
 Opportunity to Improve Water Quality and Increase Water Supply: top two grid areas with the most opportunity

 To support targeted implementation by Municipalities, the Opportunity to Improve Water Quality and Increase Water Supply was reindexed at the Municipal scale to highlight the relative opportunity levels (high, higher, and highest) within each Municipality.
 This localized scaling approach ensures that every Municipality, regardless of size or baseline conditions, can identify and prioritize areas with the greatest potential to improve water quality and increase water supply.
-An example of the results of this spatial analysis for the Cities of Alhambra, Arcadia, and El Monte is provided in Figure 5-33.
-Opportunity to Improve Water Quality and Increase Water Supply: scaled by , which have varying levels and distribution of opportunity.
-A detailed explanation of this analysis is provided in Appendix I, and fullpage versions of the maps for the top twelve grids for this Opportunity within the RH WA are included in Appendix J. This layer is also available for interactive exploration through the Planning Tool.
+An example of the results of this spatial analysis for the Cities of Carson, Gardena and Inglewood is provided in Figure 5-32, which have varying levels and distribution of opportunity.

+A detailed explanation of this analysis is provided Appendix I, and full-page versions of the maps for the top twelve grids for this Opportunity within the SSMB WA are included in Appendix J. This layer is also available for interactive exploration through the Planning Tool.

-Figure 5-33.
+Figure 5-32.
 Opportunity to Improve Water Quality and Increase Water Supply: scaled by Municipality